Tour de France: 1969–1987

-In the early 1970s, the race was dominated by Eddy Merckx, who won the General Classification five times, the Mountains Classification twice, the Points Classification three times, and posted a record of 34 stage victories.
-(This record was tied in 2021 by Mark Cavendish) Merckx's dominating style earned him the nickname "The Cannibal".
+In the early 1970s, the race was dominated by Eddy Merckx, who won the General Classification five times, the Mountains Classification twice, the Points Classification three times and held the record for the most stage victories (34) until overtaken by Mark Cavendish in 2024.
+Merckx's dominating style earned him the nickname "The Cannibal".
 In 1969, he already had a commanding lead when he launched a long-distance solo attack in the mountains which none of the other elite riders could answer, resulting in an eventual winning margin of nearly eighteen minutes.
-In 1973 he did not win because he did not enter the Tour and his winning streak only truly came to an end when he finished 2nd to Bernard Thévenet in 1975.
+In 1973 he did not win because he did not enter the Tour; instead, his great rival Luis Ocaña won.
+Merckx's winning streak came to an end when he finished 2nd to Bernard Thévenet in 1975.

 During this era, race director Felix Lévitan began to recruit additional sponsors, sometimes accepting prizes in kind if he could not get cash.
 In 1975, the polka-dot jersey was introduced for the winner of the Mountains Classification.
 This same year Levitan also introduced the finish of the Tour at the Avenue des Champs-Élysées.
 Since then, this stage has been largely ceremonial and is generally only contested as a prestigious sprinters' stage.
 (See 'Notable Stages' below for examples of non-ceremonial finishes to this stage.)
 Occasionally, a rider will be given the honor of leading the rest of the peloton onto the circuit finish in their final Tour, as was the case for Jens Voigt and Sylvain Chavanel, among others.

 From the late 1970s and into the early 1980s, the Tour was dominated by Frenchman Bernard Hinault, who would become the third rider to win five times.
-Hinault was defeated by Joop Zoetemelk in 1980 when he withdrew, and by his own teammate Greg LeMond in 1986, but he was in contention during both of these Tours.
-Only once in his Tour de France career was he soundly defeated, and this was by Laurent Fignon in 1984.
+Hinault was defeated by Joop Zoetemelk in 1980 when he withdrew, and only once in his Tour de France career was he soundly defeated, and this was by Laurent Fignon in 1984.
+In 1986, Hinault, who had won the year before with American rider Greg LeMond supporting him, publicly pledged to ride in support of LeMond.
+Several attacks during the race cast doubt on the sincerity of his promise, leading to a rift between the two riders and the entire La Vie Claire team, before LeMond prevailed.
+It was the first ever victory for a rider from outside of Europe.
+The 1986 Tour is widely considered to be one of the most memorable in the history of the sport due to the battle between LeMond and Hinault.

 The 1987 edition was more uncertain than past editions, as previous winners Hinault and Zoetemelk had retired, LeMond was absent, and Fignon was suffering from a lingering injury.
 As such, the race was highly competitive, and the lead changed hands eight times before Stephen Roche won.
-When Roche won the World Championship later in the season, he became only the second rider (after Merckx) to win cycling's Triple Crown, which meant winning the Giro d'Italia, the Tour and the Road World Cycling Championship in one calendar year.
+When Roche won the World Championship Road Race later in the season, he became only the second rider (after Merckx) to win cycling's Triple Crown, which meant winning the Giro d'Italia, the Tour and the Road World Cycling Championship in one calendar year.